bigfangz/CodeAndStuff/README.md

 # CodeAndStuff
-repo for code and other stuff
+reference projects and other junk